deepcurator/DCC/demo/run_all_modalities/README.md

 # Deep Code Curator Demo Installation

-We provide instructions on the installation of the [demo](https://github.com/deepcurator/DCC/blob/new_demo/demo/run_all_modalities/Deep%20Code%20Curator%20(DCC).ipynb) requirements.
+In this page we provide instructions on the installation of the Deep Code Curator [demo](https://github.com/deepcurator/DCC/blob/new_demo/demo/run_all_modalities/Deep%20Code%20Curator%20(DCC).ipynb).

 ## Python Environment